Syntomic complex and $p$-adic nearby cycles: - -adic nearby cycles

 \subsubsection{The case of formal schemes}

-The construction of Fontaine-Messing period map in the case of formal schemes largely follows the same procedure as in the case of schemes with certain key differences which we will point out below.
-Let $\frakX$ be a smooth $\padic$ formal scheme over $O_F$ and $\frakY = \frakX \otimes_{O_F} O_K$.
-In this case, an affine étale formal scheme $\frakU \rightarrow \frakY$ can be covered by affine formal schemes $\frakU = \Spf S$ with $S = O_K \otimes_{O_F} R$ and $R$ satisfying Assumption \ref{assum:small_algebra}.
-Next, for such local models, we need to consider the completed version of the Fontaine-Messing period map described in \eqref{eq:local_fm_period_map}.
-Finally, to obtain the global version, one proceeds in exactly the same manner as in the case of schemes (with hypercovering $(\frakU^{\bullet}, \frakZ^{\bullet}, F_{\frakZ^{\bullet}})$ where each $\frakU^s$ is of the form described above).
+The definition of the Fontaine--Messing period map for $\padic$ formal schemes follows in manner similar to that of schemes, with certain key differences which we point out below.
+Let $\frakX$ be a smooth $\padic$ formal scheme over $O_F$ and set $\frakY = \frakX \otimes_{O_F} O_K$.
+In this case, an affine \'etale formal scheme over $\frakY$ can be covered by affine formal schemes $\frakU = \Spf S$, with $S = O_K \otimes_{O_F} R$ and $R$ as in Assumption \ref{assum:small_algebra}.
+For such local models, we consider the $p\textrm{-adically}$ completed version of Fontaine--Messing period map described in \eqref{eq:local_fm_period_map}.
+Finally, to obtain the global version, one proceeds in exactly the same manner as in the case of schemes (with a hypercovering $(\frakU^{\bullet}, \frakZ^{\bullet}, F_{\frakZ^{\bullet}})$, where each $\frakU^s$ is of the form described above).